 Initially, the show’s producers wanted to use the Bette Midler song Friends, but it was too expensive to acquire the rights.
 Instead they went with Andrew Gold’s Thank You for Being a Friend, recorded by a singer named Cynthia Fee.

-Sadly Betty White, now 99, is the only surviving Golden Girl.
-Estelle Getty died in 2008 at 84 from Lewy body dementia.
-Beatrice Arthur died of cancer aged 86 in 2009, and Rue McClanahan was 76 when she died in 2010 from a stroke.
+Sadly all four main stars of The Golden Girls have passed away.
+Betty White, was the last surviving Golden Girl but died on New Year's Eve 2021 at the age of 99.
+It was just 18 days before her 100th birthday.
+Sadly, Estelle Getty died in 2008 at 84 from Lewy body dementia.
+Bea Arthur died of cancer aged 86 in 2009, and Rue McClanahan was 76 when she died in 2010 from a stroke.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.